 Correlate the Clues

 Sometimes it takes someone saying has anything else changed today?
 It helps discovering what else has been going on recently with your network and servers with other teams.
-But don’t use this just to point blame at another team without actually finding a clue and taking the time to actually investigate.
-I have seen this happen too many times and is just counter-productive.
+But don’t use this just to point blame at another team without actually finding a clue and taking the time to actually investigate further.
 Armed with preliminary information you can begin to ask intelligent questions of other teams in a cooperative resolution focused manner.

 EXAMPLE: One day an application that involved 4 SQL clusters all starting failing.
 The application lead spent half a day on the phone with vendor troubleshooting to no avail.
 Later in the day I was inquiring with the busy application lead.
 I didn’t get much information but the little I got, I started inspecting things myself and found in the application error logs the problems all started during lunch hour.
 I remember during lunch getting a call from our SAN engineers that were moving drives on a different cluster to the new SAN and had to recreate the MS DTC resources on the cluster.
 I went to the cluster and found the DTC service was not properly configured for remote access.
 When I fixed that everything started working with the original application again.
 The application lead and vendor were unable to make this connection because it didn’t look outside their scope.